 *Please note a booking is only confirmed once you have received your booking form which will confirm all your details.
 If you have not received a booking form, your booking may not be yet confirmed so please call us to clarify your information on 01332 360737 at least 4 weeks in advance of your visit.

-- The Mosque and Sikh Gurdwara require that all visitors wear some form of hair covering (scarves are fine but please check regarding hats as some with large logos or that are in the shape of animals may not be appropriate) and female visitors are recommended to wear trousers.
+- The Mosque and Sikh Gurdwara require that all visitors wear some form of hair covering (scarves are fine but please check regarding hats as some with large logos or that are in the shape of animals may not be appropriate)

 We know that some parents (and pupils) object to these dress requirements but we ask them to think of it in the same way as visiting someone else’s home – you respect the wishes of those whose home you are visiting.
 Wearing a scarf does not imply anything other than respecting the wishes of those who have been kind enough to invite you in as a guest.